aws-powertools/powertools-lambda-python/docs/quickstart.md

     "correlation_id":"bf9b584c-e5d9-4ad5-af3d-db953f2b10dc"
     }
 ```
-By having structured logs like this, we might easily search and analyse them in [CloudWatch Logs Insight](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).
+By having structured logs like this, we can easily search and analyse them in [CloudWatch Logs Insight](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).
 === "CloudWatch Logs Insight Example"
 ![CloudWatch Logs Insight Example](./media/cloudwatch_logs_insight_example.png)
 ## Tracing
-The next task we have chosen to work on is to add an appropriate tracking mechanism to your stack.
-Developers want to be able to analyze traces of queries that pass via the API gateway to your Lambda.
+The next improvement is to add an appropriate tracking mechanism to your stack.
+Developers want to analyze traces of queries that pass via the API gateway to your Lambda.
-With structured logs, it will be an important step to provide the observability of your application!
+With structured logs, it is an important step to provide the observability of your application!
 The AWS service that has these capabilities is [AWS X-RAY](https://aws.amazon.com/xray/).
 How do we send application trace to the AWS X-RAY service then?
 Let's first explore how we can achieve this with [x-ray SDK](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html), and then try to simplify it with the Powertools library.